saleslayer/magento-enterprise-plugin/README.md

 Once executed and installed, the plugin will be found in your Magento installation root path, inside the folder 'vendor/saleslayer/magento-enterprise-plugin/

 ##### 1.1.1.1 Composer command examples
-To install the latest latest valid version of the main branch:
+To install the latest valid version of the main branch:
 ```
 composer require saleslayer/magento-enterprise-plugin
 ```